 Saturday, April 2, 2011

-The Long Goodbye: What I Learned At A Last-Stage Alzheimers Unit by Nina Bingham
+The Long Goodbye: What I Learned At A Last-Stage Alzheimer's Unit by Nina Bingham

-I picked an Alzheimer Residential facility in Portland, Oregon, from the internet, because they were close to home and looked like an "up-scale" facility.
-When I met with the Assistant Director of the last-stage Alzheimer unit known as "Expressions," I came with an industrious proposal in hand.
-After reviewing my ideas, she politely suggested that I focus on using Reminiscent Therapy with the unit's 15 residents.
+"I picked an Alzheimer Residential facility in Portland, Oregon from the internet because they were close to home and the facility looked "up-scale."
+When I met with the Assistant Director of the late-stage Alzheimer unit known as "Expressions," I came with an industrious proposal in hand.
+After reviewing my ideas, with a gentle smile, Judy politely suggested that I focus on using Reminiscent Therapy with the unit's 15 residents.

 I individually interviewed fifteen residents, spending between an hour to three hours collecting history, including: occupational, family, marital, military, and social.
 I also implemented Group Reminiscence Therapy in three sessions, for a period of 60-70 minutes, with the entire resident base (all mobile residents).
 This encouraged them to comment on one another's common past experiences.
 What did I learn from this experience?

 This is where it becomes difficult to express all I learned in my short time at "Expressions."
-I thought, like any good social scientist, that I would objectively observe, collect and record the various dementia symptoms, and clinically apply a simple group cognitive therapy.
+I thought, like any good social scientist, that I would objectively observe, collect, and record the various dementia symptoms, then clinically apply a simple group cognitive therapy.
 The reality, however, was quite different.
 I found there was no way to objectively use a therapeutic arsenal of techniques on these people.
 No, these were fathers and mothers, grandpas and grandmas.
 These were people with rich lives and stories to tell with hard-won wisdom and wit.
-These were people like the tough school teacher who was convinced I was her daughter; who took me quietly by the hand as she let the tears slip down her face, and admitted, "Nobody comes to see me anymore except for you."
-People like the German gentleman who, after being in Hitler's army as a youth, escaped before being sent to a Russian concentration camp, and came to America where he converted to Christianity.
-As he draped his gangly arm around my shoulder, he spoke to me in his thick German accent in a fatherly voice, admonishing,"It's the hard times that make you into somebody."
+These were people like the tough school teacher who was convinced I was her daughter; who took me quietly by the hand as she let the tears slip down her face when saying goodbye to me at the end of my day, admitting, "Nobody comes to see me anymore except for you."
+People like the German gentleman who, after being in Hitler's army as a youth of 14, escaped before being sent to a Russian concentration camp and fled to America where he converted to Christianity.
+As he draped his gangly arm around my shoulder, he spoke to me in his thick German brogue in a fatherly voice, admonishing,"It's the hard times that make you into somebody."
 People like the oldest resident of the unit, a Centenarian, whose advice to me about life was: "Just keep busy, kid, and you'll keep outta trouble."
-And when asked how she was doing, quipped cryptically, "I've got one foot in the grave, and the other on a banana peel!"
+And when asked how she was doing she would quip cryptically, "I've got one foot in the grave, and the other on a banana peel!"
+Each of them, suffering from the debilitating effects of late-stage dementia, all had one quality in common: a particular, and sometimes peculiar beauty about them.
+Through the mask of their aging bodies, I could still see a glittering soul there, like a buried jewel still vibrant and alive.
+During individual interviews, I watched sparks in their eyes as they reminisced about their childhoods, adult adventures, and deceased spouses.

 Article Source: http://EzineArticles.com/?expert=Nina_Bingham